-2.5 Importing from EndNote
+2.6 Importing from EndNote

 Importing EndNote references into NVivo is a two-step process, which first requires exporting them from EndNote.
+For this example we will be using the sample EndNote library provided and importing three journal articles with attached PDFs, two journal articles with no attachments, and a book into NVivo.
 To do this:

 - 1. Select the references in your EndNote library that you want to export into NVivo - 2.
 Go to File > Export - 3.
-Give an appropriate name for the file or leave as it is for the File name and choose a location that will be easy to find like your Desktop - 4.
-Save as a .xml file by using the drop down arrow at 'Save as type': - 5.
+Give an appropriate name for the file (or leave as is) and choose a location that will be easy to find (e.g. your Desktop) - 4.
+Save as a .xml file by using the drop down arrow at 'Save as type:' - 5.
 Click on 'Save'